grassroot72/fbputs/README.md

 ```
 make

-If you want to see some demo character of this program, you can add "-D DEMO"
+If you want to see some demo characters of this program, you can add "-D DEMO"
 to CFLAGS of the Makefile,

 If you want to see more info of loading unicode files, you can add "-D UNICODE_INFO"